Kerala School Kalolsavam

-The current champions are Thrissur district, who won the 63rd Kerala School Kalolsavam held in Thiruvananthapuram from January 4 to 8, 2025.
-This was the district's sixth overall victory, with their last win in 1999.
+The current champions are Kannur District, who won the 64th Kerala School Kalolsavam held in Thrissur from January 14 to 18, 2026.
+This was the district's sixth overall victory, with their last win in 2024.

 History

-Kerala School Kalolsavam is a unique festival in its structure and organization, overseen by the Education Department as per guidelines drafted by experts.
+Kerala School Kalolsavam is a unique festival in its structure and organization, overseen by the General Education Department as per guidelines drafted by experts.
 This annual event provides a platform for students to showcase their talents at various levels, from school to the state.
 Over its 53-year history, the festival has evolved significantly in both scope and spirit, becoming a hallmark of student talent in Kerala.

 The event traces its roots back to 1956-57, when it was known as the 'School Yuvajanolsavam'.
-The idea for the festival was conceived by Dr. C.S.
-Venkiteswaran, who was inspired by an inter-university festival in Delhi.
+The idea for the festival was conceived by C. S. Venkiteswaran, who was inspired by an inter-university festival in Delhi.
 The first event, held at Sree Rama Varma High School in Ernakulam, was a modest one-day program with 200 participants.
 Over the years, more competitions were added, and the event expanded in both scale and duration, now spanning five days with around 10,000 participants.

 From its early days, the festival has seen considerable growth.
 Initially a small event, it has become a major cultural festival supported by the government, local authorities, and representatives from various levels, including the Grama Panchayat, Corporation, and state legislators.
 In 2008-09, the event reached a milestone with a participant count of nearly 10,000, compared to the 200 participants in its inaugural year.

 The year 1975 marked a turning point for the Kalolsavam, when traditional Kerala art forms like Kathakali music, Mohiniyattam, and Aksharaslokam were introduced.
 The festival continued to grow, incorporating more art forms such as Margamkali, Kuchipudi, and Yakshaganam.
 By the late 1980s, a prestigious Golden Cup made of 117.5 sovereigns of gold was introduced for the overall winning district, designed by Chirayankeezhu Srikandan Nair.